awsdocs/amazon-ec2-user-guide/doc_source/ebs-cloud-watch-events.md

 **To copy a completed snapshot to another Region**

-1. Create an IAM policy, such as the one shown in the following example, to provide permissions to execute a `CopySnapshot` action and write to the CloudWatch Events log\.
+1. Create an IAM policy, such as the one shown in the following example, to provide permissions to use the `CopySnapshot` action and write to the CloudWatch Events log\.
 Assign the policy to the IAM user that will handle the CloudWatch event\.

    ```
    {